-Four general types of enhanced CKE were found (Figures 4 and 5).
-In most regions, the envelope in CKE is more or less symmetrical (52% of cases).
-Only a few profiles have two distinct regions of enhanced CKE that were identified, with a clearly defined minimum below $200 \text{ cm}^2 \text{ s}^{-2}$ between them in all time periods (3% of cases).
-20% of the passes have multiple peaks that vary in time but have no consistent minimum between the peaks (i e., Figure 4), while 25% have a skewed envelope (Figure 5), with a long rise in CKE followed by a sharp drop-off.
-In all cases, though, the shape of the CKE envelope closely follows that of EKE, although the 287 amplitude was attenuated, by anywhere from 25-50%.
-Having closer samples of CKE, however, 288 allows for a better computation of the half-power point and possible shifts.

-289 Figure 6 shows the locations of the half-power points determined from the mean CKE

-290 profiles, along with estimate of the front position based on different methods: density gradients

-291 from historical hydrographic sections (Orsi et al., 1995), dynamic topography contours (Kim and

-292 Orsi, 2014), and the gradient of sea surface temperature (Freeman and Lovenduski, 2016a).

-293 There are two estimates of the SAF and SACCF, and three of the PF.
-One of the PF estimates how uncertain these calculations are.
-For instance, in the Indian Ocean at 50°E, Freeman and
+310 Four general types of enhanced CKE were found (Figures 4 and 5).
+In most regions, the 311 envelope in CKE is more or less symmetrical (52% of cases).
+Only a few profiles have two 312 distinct regions of enhanced CKE that were identified, with a clearly defined minimum below 313 200 cm s -2 between them in all time periods (3% of cases).
+20% of the passes have multiple 314 peaks that vary in time but have no consistent minimum between the peaks (i e., Figure 4), while 315 25% have a skewed envelope (Figure 5), with a long rise in CKE followed by a sharp drop-off.
+316 In all cases, though, the shape of the CKE envelope closely follows that of EKE, although the 317 amplitude was attenuated, by anywhere from 25-50%.
+Having closer samples of CKE, however, 318 allows for a better computation of the half-power point and possible shifts.
+319 Figure 6 shows the locations of the half-power points determined from the mean CKE 320 profiles, along with estimate of the front position based on different methods: density gradients 321 from historical hydrographic sections (Orsi et al., 1995), dynamic topography contours (Kim and 322 Orsi, 2014), and the gradient of sea surface temperature (Freeman and Lovenduski, 2016a).
+323 There are two estimates of the SAF and SACCF, and three of the PF.
+One of the PF estimates 324 (from Freeman and Lovenduski, 2016a) includes the standard deviation of the daily estimates.
+325 It is important to note the large differences in estimates for the same front, which indicates 326 how difficult it is to determine fronts in a highly variable current system like the ACC.
+For 327 instance, in the Indian Ocean at 50°E, Freeman and Lovenduski (2016a) find the PF at the same 328 location that Orsi et al. (1995) found the SAF, while Kim and Orsi (2014) find it significantly 329 farther south.
+The SAF determination using the contour method (Kim and Orsi, 2014) is 330 substantially farther north than the one determined from hydrographic data (Orsi et al., 1995) at 331 most longitudes.
+These differences are likely due to differences in the time-span, differences in methodologies, and uncertainty in the data utilized.
+All lead to a level of uncertainty in thedetermination of a specific front at any time.